YahooArchive/spartan/doc/security.md

 #Security
 [note: This repo is WIP and may not have all secuirty features implemented]

-Spartan IS a security infrastrcture.
+Spartan IS a security infrastructure.
 The system is designed to protect against various attacks such as Man-in-the-Middle (MITM), token tampering/spoofing attacks

 The threat landscape for a system like spartan is pretty large.
 We consciously opt not to solve all peripheral security problems, instead focused on security of tokens and token exchange protocols that are core to our system.
 For example, though the expectation is to store app private key securely, we don't control the way you store and distribute.
 Our APIs do not accept key file paths, instead it accepts the keys loaded in memory.
 In that way you can distribute and store the keys securely in a way specific to your environment.